Skip to content

 What’s driving this exodus?
 Working mothers shouldered most of the responsibilities at home while child care centers closed or raised prices, and had to make difficult choices between work and their children.

-If you’re looking to make life easier for your female employees who are pregnant or are already mothers, that’s smart — retaining them means you hold onto a wealth of talent and knowledge.
+If you’re looking to support your female employees who are pregnant or are already mothers, that’s smart — retaining them means you hold onto a wealth of talent and knowledge.
 In fact, women’s labor is worth $7.6 trillion annually to the U.S. GDP, so you can’t afford to lose your employees who are mothers.
-Here are eight smart ways to retain them.
+Here are eight smart ways for how to support working mothers in the workplace.

 1. Offer Work Flexibility